-The Skylark Mark II ARF is covered in a premium polyester film chosen by many of the world's top flyers for its beauty, toughness, and ease of application and repair.
+The Skylark 70 ARF is covered in a premium polyester film chosen by many of the world's top flyers for its beauty, toughness, and ease of application and repair.
 It is not uncommon for ARF's to develop a few wrinkles in transit.
 If this is true of your model, the situation is easily corrected.
 Before you begin putting the pieces together, run over out side edges of the covering with an iron.
 This is to make sure that the surface of the edges are sealed and will not move when heat is applied to the center of the covering.
 Then go over the center of each section with the iron (either specially designed for airplane use or the more cumbersome household iron) or use a modeling heat gun.
 Apply the heat (set at about 350° F), following along with a soft cloth and pressing down on the covering as you go around.
-This will more firmly set the covering adhesive into the wood and keep your aircraft covering tight and smooth in the future.
+This will more firmly set the covering tight and smooth in the future.